01 of 12

 Decorating a Little Girl's Bedroom

-The elementary-school years… they’re a delight.
-No longer an infant or toddler requiring middle-of-the-night care, but not yet a teen with a corresponding attitude, the elementary-age child, for the most part, is full of fun, love and whimsy.
+The elementary-school years are a delight.
+No longer an infant or toddler requiring middle-of-the-night care, but not yet a teen with a corresponding attitude, the elementary-age child, for the most part, is full of fun, love, and whimsy.
 If you have a daughter in this age category, it’s time for her to have a bedroom that reflects her status as “not a baby anymore,” yet still retains the innocence of childhood.
 Here are twelve ideas for decorating a bedroom that will thrill any little girl,... starting with this adorable space from Chango & Co.Continue to 2 of 12 below.

 02 of 12

 Citrusy bright, full of cheerful touches, and almost tropical in its sunshiny intensity, here’s a super-colorful bedroom from Lucy and Company that gets everything right: cute wallpaper, well-loved stuffed animals, a cheery throw blanket that ties the color scheme together, and more fun touches in the Roman shade, retro silver bookcase, and glass lamps.
 But it’s the lime green, sunny yellow, and fuchsia pink palette that steals the show.
 It’s hard to find a better color combo for a little girl’s... bedroom.Continue to 3 of 12 below.